Do you buy a 10 year term, 20 year term, 30 year term, or some type of permanent life insurance?

 You probably like the cost of the 10 year term plan but know that you’ll really need coverage for longer than 10 years.

 Since all rates are based on age and health, you really want to buy the longest duration plan you may want while you’re younger and healthier, but maybe that 20 or 30 year policy is more expensive than you’d like.
 So what do you do?

 No worries, it’s perfectly acceptable to buy two or more different policies at varying amounts and durations.

-Like the saying goes, “don’t have all of your eggs in one basket”.
-Plus, buying 2 or 3 different policies at varying durations will be less expensive than buying one larger plan at longer duration.
+Like the saying goes, “don’t have all of your eggs in one basket.”
+Plus, buying two or three different policies at varying duration will be less expensive than buying one larger plan at longer duration.

 - A $500,000- 20 year term costs $350 per year plus a $500,000- 30 year plan costs $615 per year which is a combined cost of $965 per year.

 - Buying the two $500,000 policies at varying durations will save you $195 per year compared to buying the one $1,000,000- 30 year term policy.